ysoftdevs/oauth-playground-server/README.md

 > If you are thinking about integrating OAuth into your project, have a look
 > at [existing libraries](https://oauth.net/code/).
 > If you insist you have to write it yourself, then familiarize yourself
-> with [the OAith 2.1 RFC](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-09) and make sure you understand
+> with [the OAuth 2.1 RFC](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-09) and make sure you understand
 > the risks.

 ## How to build and run locally